 Judge Ronald Lowe

 Judge Lowe has served the 35th District Court since January of 1995.
-In his early years on the bench, he assisted in or oversaw the drafting and implementation of the domestic violence program, the creation of our Law Day activities, the expansion of our outreach programs, the drafting of our juvenile court procedures, and the implementation of a formula for the payment of indigent attorney fees that has virtually resulted in generating revenues that fully fund the public defender.
+In his early years on the bench, he assisted in or oversaw the drafting and implementation of the domestic violence program, the creation of our Law Day activities, the expansion of its outreach programs, the drafting of the court’s juvenile court procedures, and the implementation of a formula for the payment of indigent attorney fees that has virtually resulted in generating revenues that fully fund the public defender.

 Judge James Plakas

-On November 4, 2008, at the age of 40, Jim Plakas became the sixth individual to be elected to the bench at the 35th District Court.
+On November 4, 2008, at the age of 40, Jim Plakas became the sixth individual elected to the bench at the 35th District Court.

-Judge Plakas used to be a Prosecutor, Assistant City Attorney, Criminal Defense Attorney and Civil Litigator.
-He represented his clients in numerous District and Circuit Courts throughout the State of Michigan, in Federal District Courts in Michigan and Arkansas, and in the U.S. 6th Circuit Court of Appeals [Cincinnati].
+Judge Plakas used to be a Prosecutor, Assistant City Attorney, Criminal Defense Attorney, and Civil Litigator.
+He represented his clients in numerous District and Circuit Courts throughout Michigan, Federal District Courts in Michigan and Arkansas, and the U.S. 6th Circuit Court of Appeals in Cincinnati.

 Serious About Crime

 The judges in the 35th District Court are intense, and they take criminal offenses very seriously.
 This is not one of those courts where you can slip in and out with a slap on the wrist and a fine.
 They have a strong focus on providing a deterrent to discourage re-offending.
 This court has two specialty courts: Sobriety Court and Domestic Violence Court.
-Specialty courts are designed with the purpose of avoiding re-offending.
-Your best defense to tough sentences, even jail time, is by having a great criminal defense lawyer by your side.
+Specialty courts are designed to avoid re-offending.
+Your best defense against a tough sentence, even jail time, is having a great criminal defense lawyer by your side.